 Is there still a place for the Legal Directories?

 Law firms invest a significant amount of time and effort each year in the submissions process for legal directories.
-The Legal 500, and Chambers and Partners, are regarded as the most influential and esteemed legal directories in the industry, to whom some firms submit over 1000 entries annually.
+The Legal 500, and Chambers and Partners, are regarded as the most influential and esteemed legal directories in the industry, with many firms summiting several if not up to over 100 entries annually.

 Their achievements of the last year are highlighted, in a tri-part process: